CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

 1. In the labvm provided, click on **Hyper-V Manager** and select **Kali-linux** under the Virtual machines and click on **Start** to start the virtual machine.
    ![](images/hyper-v.png)

-2. Once the kali linux is turned on oe in Running state, click on **Connect**
+2. Once the kali linux is turned on or in Running state, wait for the machine to boot up and click on **Connect**

 3. You will be prompted to login to the Kali Linux guest operating system.
 Use the below credentials and login to the Guest OS.
    * **Username:** <inject key="Kali VM Username" />